John R. Foster: Cambrian

 His researches in the Cambrian of the Great Basin and Colorado Plateau, includes the study of taphonomy and biostratinomy of trilobites, and what this information indicates about the paleoenvironmental conditions on the shallow shelf of western North American during the early Paleozoic.

 Popular books

-Foster is the author of Jurassic West: The Dinosaurs of the Morrison Formation and Their World, followed by his second book Cambrian Ocean World.
+Foster is the author of Jurassic West: The Dinosaurs of the Morrison Formation and Their World in 2007, followed by a second edition in 2020.
+The first edition of Jurassic West was followed by his second book Cambrian Ocean World in 2014.
+Most recently he released Beast Companions: The Unsung Animals of the Dinosaurs' World in 2024.